 Ensures that all sent messages will be successfully delivered to their destinations, even when some nodes responsible for the delivery are failing.

-Individuals who choose to supply the resources that the Network requires have the opportunity to be rewarded with Safecoin.
+Individuals who choose to supply the resources that the Network requires have the opportunity to be rewarded with Safe Network Tokens.
 This work ensures that the Network rewards those who provide it with valuable resources.

-Decentralised data storage is a key element of the SAFE Network.
-This release will enable nodes to participate regardless of the resources they offer.
+Decentralised data storage is a key element of the Safe Network.
+This enables nodes to participate regardless of the resources they offer.

 Spam includes nodes attempting to carry out activities that they shouldn’t or valid activities at a scale that is intended to choke the Network.
 The Network should be able to withstand a reasonable volume of such attacks.